rclone/rclone/docs/content/flags.md

       --cache-tmp-wait-time Duration                 How long should files be stored in local cache before being uploaded (default 15s)
-      --cache-workers int                            How many workers should run in parallel to download chunks. (default 4) --cache-writes                                 Cache file data on writes through the FS -L, --copy-links                                   Follow symlinks and copy the pointed to item.
+      --cache-workers int                            How many workers should run in parallel to download chunks. (default 4) --cache-writes                                 Cache file data on writes through the FS --chunker-chunk-size SizeSuffix                Files larger than chunk size will be split in chunks. (default 2G) --chunker-fail-hard                            Choose how chunker should handle files with missing or invalid chunks.
+      --chunker-hash-type string                     Choose how chunker handles hash sums.
+All modes but "none" require metadata. (default "md5")
+      --chunker-meta-format string                   Format of the metadata object or "none".
+By default "simplejson". (default "simplejson")
+      --chunker-name-format string                   String format of chunk file names. (default "*.rclone_chunk.###") --chunker-remote string                        Remote to chunk/unchunk.
+      --chunker-start-from int                       Minimum valid chunk number.
+Usually 0 or 1. (default 1) -L, --copy-links                                   Follow symlinks and copy the pointed to item.
       --crypt-directory-name-encryption              Option to either encrypt directory names or leave them intact. (default true)
       --crypt-filename-encryption string             How to encrypt the filenames. (default "standard")